customer01annapooranisarees/customer01annapooranisarees/packages/create-evershop-app/README.md

-# create-annapoorani-app
+# create-customer01annapooranisarees-app

-This package includes the global command for [Create annapoorani App](https://annapoorani.io/).<br> Please refer to its documentation:
+This package includes the global command for [Create customer01annapooranisarees App](https://customer01annapooranisarees.io/).<br> Please refer to its documentation:

-- [Getting Started](https://annapoorani.io/docs/development/getting-started/introduction) – How to create a new app.
+- [Getting Started](https://customer01annapooranisarees.io/docs/development/getting-started/introduction) – How to create a new app.
-- [Development Guide](https://annapoorani.io/docs/development/) – How to develop an ecommerce web app with annapoorani.
+- [Development Guide](https://customer01annapooranisarees.io/docs/development/) – How to develop an ecommerce web app with customer01annapooranisarees.